appsemble/appsemble/docs/03-guide/notifications.md

 ## Resource notifications

-As previously mentioned, it’s possible to automate sending out resources when certain events such as resources being created or updated happen.
+As previously mentioned, it’s possible to automate sending out notification when certain events such as resource creation or update happens.

 This can be done by using resource hooks.
-Resource hooks are special events that are triggered when certain changes happen, like creating a new resource.
+Resource hooks are special events that are triggered when certain changes happen like creating a new resource.
 One such hook is the `notifications` hook.

 Within a notification hook it’s possible to define how notifications are sent.
 It’s possible to automatically send notifications for users with specific roles, the author of a resource, as well as